CV

 University of North Carolina at Chapel Hill, 2011-2013

-Southern Historical Collection and University Archives & Records Management Services
+Graduate Research Assistant, Southern Historical Collection and University Archives & Records Management Services

 1. Responsible AI: Tools for values-driven AI in libraries and archives.
 (2022-2025).
 Institute of Museum & Library Services—National Leadership Grants for Libraries, LG-252307-OLS-22. $248,220.
 Project Director: Mannheimer, S. Co-PD: Clark, J.A.
 Co-Is: Bond, N., Rossmann, D., Sheehey, B., Shorish, Y., & Scates Kettler, H., Young, S.W.H.